PLT1 SEEDING SOVEREIGNTY: Four Rainbow Shells

-In collaboration with Seeding Sovereignty in their efforts to support Indigenous communities I am offer a a strand of 4 Rainbow Shells.
+In collaboration with Seeding Sovereignty in their efforts to support Indigenous communities I am offering a strand of 4 Rainbow Shells

-Made of stoneware and assembled on waxed twine, polished hemp rope and ships with an iron nail.
+Made of stoneware and assembled on waxed twine, polished hemp rope and ships with nail

-100% of the proceeds of this piece will provide water, food & PPE specifically for the Elders of the Navajo, Apache, and Pueblo communities in New Mexico.
+40% of purchase price will be donated to support the Elders of the Navajo, Apache, and Pueblo communities in New Mexico.
 The Elders sustain the communities, ways of knowing and provide grandparent medicine.

 Dana Claxton, a Hunkpapa Lakota filmmaker, photographer & performance artist in my hometown of Vancouver BC purchased one of my first garlands in 2010 painted with clouds of the night sky clouds and said, ‘Everything we need to know is in the sky’.
 I have always remembered that.